Ho Jiaying, Senior Physiotherapist from Singapore General Hospital (SGH), shares the symptoms and treatments available for ankle sprains.

-- Rest your ankle.
+Rest your ankle.
 Do not put too much weight on it.
 Do use a crutch when necessary to reduce the load on your ankle when walking.

 Icing your ankle is very important, especially during the first 48 to 72 hours.
 Every 2 hours, apply an ice pack for about 20 minutes onto the swollen and painful area.
 Always place a cloth between the ice pack and your skin to protect yourself from frostbite.
 The ice pack will help with the pain, swelling and bruising.

 Compression of your ankle with an elastic bandage will help reduce the swelling.
 Do keep the bandage on until the ankle swelling subsides.
 Make sure that the bandage is not too tight, cutting off your blood circulation.

 Elevation of your ankle above the heart level will help with a swollen ankle.